-- how well your processes allow for planning and testing change,
+- how well your processes allow for planning and testing change

-- how well your team is communicating around change,
+- how well your team is communicating around change

-- how effective your system is in scheduling and implementing change efforts,
+- how effective your system is in scheduling and implementing change efforts

-- the success of evaluating its effects.
+- the success of evaluating its effects

-These processes will provide insights into what efforts are effective by being measurable.
+These processes provide insights into what efforts are effective by being measurable.
 Critically, it also reveals what might be lacking while providing clear avenues for individuals to provide feedback and raise concerns.

 Individual Change Management

-Last, but not least is the Individual component of our Thinking Framework.
+Last, but not least, is the Individual component of our Thinking Framework.

 Additionally, having knowledge of what helps people make successful transitions is paramount.